Filling the Toolbox: Leveraging Partners In Facilities Management

-Educational Facilities colleagues and Business Partners alike are encouraged to submit conference presentation proposals pertaining to current issues and challenges faced by educational facilities management, especially around the theme of Elevating the User Experience: Customer Service in a Digital Age.
+Educational Facilities colleagues and Business Partners alike are encouraged to submit conference presentation proposals pertaining to current issues and challenges faced by educational facilities management, especially around the Filling the Toolbox: Leveraging Partners In Facilities Management theme.

 Single presenters, group presentations, and panel formats will all be considered.
 The intended duration will be (roughly) 45 minutes of content/activity and 10-15 minutes Q&A for a total of 60 minutes.
 We are especially interested in presentations that might count toward professional Continuing Education credits for engineers, architects, CPAs, project managers, energy managers, facilities professionals, licensed tradespersons, among others.

 All presentations should fit into one of the following tracks:

 General Administration (to include Finance and Accounting) and Policy.

 Capital Improvements and Construction (e.g., design and project management)

 Safety and Security

 Presentations at the conference will be as follows:

 - Thursday, March 28th: Two breakout sessions in six rooms (i.e., 12 sessions)

 - Friday, March 29th: One breakout session in six rooms (i.e., 6 sessions)